 Further below, my early works were formal sculptures, which often referred to biological processes.

 Mitosis (1986) was an abstraction of a cell splitting into two.
 It was built and carved from Hydrocal plaster with a marble base.

 Below was a model for a large-scale sculptural instrument that could be played by the viewer.
-The original was clay and destroyed in the 1989 SF earthquake and later rebuilt in plaster.
+The original was clay, destroyed in the 1989 SF earthquake, and later rebuilt in plaster.

-Abstraction below was composed of spaghetti, steel brackets, acryllic paint, and black electrical tape.
+Abstraction below was composed of spaghetti, steel brackets, acrylic paint, and black electrical tape.